Xero349/Data-Cleaning-and-Preparation-Project_MY-SQL/README.md

 # The objectives of this project are the following:

--Import raw data into a staging table for safe transformation.
+- Import raw data into a staging table for safe transformation.

--Identify and remove duplicate records
+- Identify and remove duplicate records

--Standardize inconsistent data entries
+- Standardize inconsistent data entries

--Convert string-based dates into proper date formats.
+- Convert string-based dates into proper date formats.

--Handle null and blank values effectively.
+- Handle null and blank values effectively.

--Drop unnecessary columns and refine data for analysis.
+- Drop unnecessary columns and refine data for analysis.

 # Steps: